 Calls for submission (theme, topics, etc.)

 If you’re not up to the task of doing the research, you can use our A La Carte Service (we will target 25+ markets that will be a nice fit for your particular type of poetry).
 Or you can read more about how to research markets on your own.

 Choose 3 to 5 of your best poems for submission.
 Most literary magazines will not read more than five poems per submission.
 The poems may or may not be thematically related.
 Here is an article about why length matters for poetry, and how to write poems of the best length.

 Format and proofread your poems.
 Skip the big, unique fonts—stick with something simple and traditional.
 Put your name and contact info on every poem.
 Also, note page numbers on poems that are longer than one page.

 Write your cover letter.
 Keep it simple.
 Include the titles of your poems, a brief professional bio, and a courteous closure.
-If you want to be clever, do so at your own risk.
+If you insist on being clever, do so at your own risk.
 Click for an article with more information on how to write a cover letter.

 Keep track of where you send your poems.
 Be prepared to send out many, many submissions and receive many, many rejections.
 Embrace the large numbers of submissions and the equally large numbers of rejections as part of the process.
 You’ll need to find a way to keep track of who is reading what, who has rejected what, and who made a nice comment and/or asked to see more work from you in the future so that you can send work to them again.

 Get ready to do it all again.
 Making submissions habitually and regularly is what gets acceptances.
-So suck it up and get those poems out there, soldier!
+So fortify yourself with a cup of coffee, take a deep breath, and get those poems out there!